ppy/osu-wiki/wiki/Tournaments/LGA/2024/en.md

       3. Both players ban will two maps, as such: ABBA
       4. The last beatmap remaining in the pool will be used as the 5th pick for the match.
    - For the second weekend, The 8 remaining players from the previous phase will then then play another set of matches, after which the remaining 4 players will be placed on a double-elimination bracket.
      - All matches in this phase will utilise the same mappool, except for the Losers' Bracket Finals and Grand Finals, where a new [osu! original](/wiki/osu!_originals) will be introduced into the pool.
-The first player to score 4 points wins (best of 7).
+The player with the highest cumulative score across the 7 picks wins.
    - The second weekend's pool will feature 15 maps, organised as such:
      - No Mod: 5 beatmaps
      - Hidden: 3 beatmaps
      - Hard Rock: 3 beatmaps
      - Double Time: 4 beatmaps
    - The draft order will be as follows:
      1. The first player (A) will ban one beatmap, followed by the second player (B) also banning a beatmap: AB
      2. Players will pick two beatmaps respecting the following order: BAAB
      3. Both players will ban two beatmaps, as such: ABBA
      4. Both players will pick one beatmap: AB
      5. Both players will ban one beatmap: BA
      6. The last beatmap remaining in the pool will be used as the 7th pick for the match.
      7. Exceptionally, for the Losers' Bracket Finals and Grand Finals, steps 5 and 6 will not be applied, and the last pick will be an osu! original beatmap, to be released at match time.

 ### Win conditions